 In connection with its acquisition of South Coast Specialty Compounding, Inc. D/B/A Park Compounding ("Park"), the Company entered into a billing and collection agreement with a third party to assist in the billing and collection of workers' compensation claims.
 Under the terms of the agreement, the Company is obligated to pay a fixed fee to the third party equal to 55% of the amounts billed and collected under the workers' compensation claims.
 The Company accrues for such fees in accounts payable and accrued expenses in the accompanying condensed consolidated balance sheets.
-Total billing and collection management expenses under this agreement for the three months ended March 31, 2016 and 2015 were \$15 and \$6, respectively, and is included in selling and marketing expenses in the accompanying condensed consolidated statements of operations.
-The amounts due under the agreement as of March 31, 2016 and December 31, 2015 was \$59 and \$81, respectively.
+Total billing and collection management expense under this agreement for the three and six months ended June 30, 2016 were \$7 and \$22, respectively, and \$15 and \$21, for the three and six months ended June 30, 2015, respectively, and is included in selling and marketing expenses in the accompanying condensed consolidated statements of operations.
+The amounts due under the agreement as of June 30, 2016 and December 31, 2015 was \$39 and \$81, respectively.